Skip to content

 Static vs runtime — when to use which

-The static CLI catches patterns before they ship.
-The runtime detector (devMode()) catches bugs as they happen and has access to real timing, real call graphs, and real data.
-Use both:
+The static CLI catches the one pattern it covers before code ships.
+The runtime detector (devMode()) catches four patterns as they happen, with access to real timing, real call graphs, and real data.
+Use both — plus an ESLint config with @eslint-react/eslint-plugin for the timer/listener rules we don't ship:

 LayerStrengthsBlind spots

-Static (CLI)Fast, runs in CI, no runtime neededCan't see async timing, can't see dynamic data
+Static (CLI)Fast, runs in CI, no runtime neededOnly covers fetch-in-effect; can't see async timing or dynamic data

 Runtime (devMode)Real traces, real bugs, structured findingsOnly finds what you actually execute

-Treat the CLI as the first wall of defense and devMode() as the one that catches everything the first wall missed.
+Treat the CLI as one wall of defence and devMode() as the one that catches what the first wall missed.

 PulsCheck — originated by Oliver Nordsve, 2026